-- You are not a babysitter who keeps children entertained during every moment.
-No need for expensive gifts or trips, the only hole they have that needs filing is time spent with you.
+No need for expensive gifts or trips, the only hole they have that needs filling is time spent with you.
 Be there, listen to them, talk to them, and help them through whatever is happening to them that week.

-- Two homes, possibly two sets of rules.
 Children are adaptable.
-They transition from home rules to school rules and can just as easily adapt to Dad’s rules and Mom’s rules.
+They can transition from home rules to school rules and can just as easily adapt to Dad’s rules and Mom’s rules.
 They will test this, hold your ground.

 Your children want to see you having fun with them, not on the sidelines on your phone.
 It can be as simple as cart races in the grocery store, racing up the stairs, who can finish their milk first, movies, bowling, hiking or cartoons in PJs time, or even reading some of their books and discussing them.
 Find those things you honestly enjoy doing with your children.

 Don’t start booking therapy sessions based on what you Google.

 The children and you may work through this just fine if everyone is allowed to express their feelings.
 Not always the case, but know that each of you will make mistakes and it’s okay, you can work through it and no one needs to be scared for life.
 If you need a therapist, ask your primary care physician or your divorce attorney for a few good recommendations.